 Ashwagandha has adaptogenic benefits that help the body adapt to various emotional and physical stress.
 Ashwagandha helps to reduce serum cortisol, the ‘stress hormone’ in the body.

 It significantly reduces the cortisol content of the adrenals, C reactive proteins, pulse rate and blood pressure, and the ascorbic acid content.
 In addition, it helps lessen the stress-induced and aspirin-induced ulcers of the gastrointestinal tract.
 The root extract of ashwagandha effectively enhances the resistance to stress without adverse effects.

 Ashwagandha reduces levels of tribulin, an endocrine marker of clinical anxiety.
 It also has an antidepressant effect like imipramine.
 As a result, the use of ashwagandha as a mood stabiliser in clinical anxiety and depression is prevalent.

 Though research is limited, it has shown signs that ashwagandha may help reduce depression.
 In addition, it also helps calm the central nervous system.

 Helps to Regulate Blood Sugar Levels

-The herb can lower blood sugar levels and help keep blood sugar levels in control.
+The herb can lower blood sugar levels and help keep it in control.
 It also helps reduce fasting blood sugar levels.
 A study further confirms ashwagandha’s role in insulin sensitivity and secretion.

 However, there are no tests and clinical studies to confirm the results on human beings.
-But several centuries of ashwagandha usage is encouraging.
+But several centuries of ashwagandha usage are encouraging.